When people talk about emotions, we often picture someone crying or displaying strong feelings and facial expressions.

 Helper/Share/Put others first

-Advancing to the next level of golf you need more positive qualities which is obvious.
+Advancing to the next level of your hockey, you need more positive qualities.

 If you are upset, identify the source first and then come up with a SOLUTION that helps you let go, reset and move on to the task or relationship at hand.